PostHog/posthog.com/contents/tutorials/event-tracking-guide.md

 Once setup, this autocaptures events like clicks, change of inputs, or submission of **`a`**, **`button`**, **`form`**, **`input`**, **`select`**, **`textarea`**, and **`label`** tags.
 Those events flow automatically into PostHog for you to see and analyze.

-> Autocapture can also capture non-event data like session duration, mouse movement, bounce rate, performance, and more.
+Autocapture can also capture non-event data like session duration, mouse movement, bounce rate, performance, and more.
 You can learn more about this in the [autocapture docs](/docs/product-analytics/autocapture).

 ## Autocapture’s limitations

-Although autocapture is a great way to get started, we realized it isn't enough for advanced event tracking.
+Although autocapture is a great way to get started, it can be limiting for more advanced event tracking.
 This is for three reasons:

 1. **Lack of signal**.
 Since autocapture captures everything, it can be difficult to know what events matter, especially for high-traffic sites and apps.
 You need to have an idea of what you care about and then use filters, [actions](/docs/data/actions), and [insights](/docs/product-analytics/insights) to focus on it.
 The web analytics dashboard does this well.